 NARRATRICE

-Olga Khoklova - now Madame Picass - ran the army of nurses, cooks and housekeepers that kept their large bourgeois apartment on rue de la Boétie in ship shape.
+Olga Khoklova - now Madame Picasso - ran the army of nurses, cooks and housekeepers that kept their large bourgeois apartment on rue de la Boétie in ship shape.
 Picasso had become a father in 1921.
 And a bigamist in 1927.

 TC : 04 40 07